Decorated Farmhouses of Hälsingland

-The Decorated Farmhouses of Hälsingland (Världsarvet Hälsingegårdar) is a World Heritage Site inscribed 1 July 2012 as Sweden's fifteenth entry on the list.
+The Decorated Farmhouses of Hälsingland (Världsarvet Hälsingegårdar) is a World Heritage Site inscribed on 1 July 2012 as Sweden's fifteenth entry on the list.
 Seven farmhouses erected in the 19th century were eventually selected to represent the most distinguished and well preserved examples of local architectural and decorative tradition.

 Preparations for a nomination began during the 1990s.
 The initial nomination was a heterogeneous collection of farmhouses and environments connected to agrarian culture in Hälsingland.
-Fifteen sites including an entire village were represented.
+Fifteen sites, including an entire village were represented.
 The first nomination was rejected at the conference in Sevilla in 2009, with the suggestion of curating a narrower selection of sites.
-In the second and successful nomination there was a pronounced focus on local traditions on decoratively painted interiors, as reflected by the World Heritage Site's english title Decorated farmhouses of Hälsingland.
+In the second and successful nomination, there was a pronounced focus on local traditions on decoratively painted interiors, as reflected by the World Heritage Site's english title Decorated farmhouses of Hälsingland.

 History

 The farmhouses of Hälsingland are a cultural heritage and an example of traditional Swedish construction technique in the old farming society in Hälsingland.
 The magnificent dwelling houses of the farms have become symbols of the term Hälsingland farms, although the farm as a production unit, including out buildings and land, is what constitutes a Hälsingland farm.

 The Hälsingland farms reflect the rural construction techniques, using only wood, and are an expression of the popular architecture; the farmer’s way of building as it evolved according to the available means.
-To depict a general idea of the Hälsingland farm is difficult as they vary between parishes and periods of time.
+To depict a general idea of the Hälsingland farm is difficult, as they vary between parishes and periods of time.

 The uniqueness of these farms lie in the farmer’s ambition to build big.
 The farms have large and elaborately decorated dwelling houses, often two or three, sometimes housing several generations, whereas some houses were used only for festivities and others for sleeping, so called ”bed-cottages”.
 Most often they were two stories, but there are also examples of one story cottages with room for two families.

 The well-constructed dwelling houses, often lavishly designed with profiled roof-bases, elegantly profiled joinery work around windows and beautifully decorated doorways, mainly represent the construction style of the 19th century, but there are also older farms with low, unpainted houses built in a square shape around the yard, as well as start-of-the-20th-century buildings with rich ”carpenters joy” and large porches.